-Palo Verde National Park is located in Guanacaste and made up of tropical dry forest and wetlands.
-The Tempisque River runs through the park.
-A guided boat tour is the best way to explore this wildlife rich area.
-Iguanas, monkeys, crocodiles, and an impressive variety of birds are the most common sightings here.
-On a boat tour down the Tempisque, it can almost be guaranteed that you will see all of these animals and quite possibly more.
+Palo Verde National Park in Guanacaste consists of tropical dry forest and wetlands, with the Tempisque River running through it.
+A guided boat tour is the best way to explore this wildlife-rich area.
+Iguanas, monkeys, crocodiles and an impressive variety of birds are the most common sightings here.

 Santa Rosa National Park

-The Santa Rosa National Park is situated up in the northern part of the Guanacaste province.
-This spectacular park is made up of both terrestrial and marine protected areas.
-The land portion of the park is primarily tropical dry forest.
-The marine portion is home to a spectacular variety of dolphins, whales, rays, sea turtles, tropical fish, sharks, and sea birds.
-The park is home to the elusive jaguar, ocelot, and mountain lion, as well as an important sea turtle nesting site.
-Small mammals like peccaries, coatis, and monkeys are common sightings here too.
+Santa Rosa National Park, in the northern part of Guanacaste province, includes protected marine and terrestrial spaces.
+The land is primarily tropical dry forest, while the waters are home to dolphins, whales, rays, sea turtles, tropical fish, sharks and sea birds.
+The park is also home to the elusive jaguar, ocelot and mountain lion, as well as an important sea turtle nesting site.
+Small mammals such as peccaries, coatis and monkeys are common sightings here, too.

 Marino Ballena National Park

-The Marino Ballena National Park is located in Uvita.
-This park is particularly famous for its large population of humpback whales.
-Dolphins, sea turtles, and a variety of seabirds are common inhabitants of this protected marine area.
+Marino Ballena National Park in Uvita is known for having a large population of humpback whales.
+Dolphins, sea turtles and seabirds are also inhabitants of this protected marine area.
 Wildlife sightings are frequent above and below the surface.
-There is excellent diving, amazing whale watching tours, and beautiful beaches to explore here.
+There is excellent diving, amazing whale watching tours and beautiful beaches to explore here.

 La Amistad International Peace Park

 La Amistad International Peace Park is shared between Costa Rica and Panama.
-It is the largest protected area in Costa Rica and one of the lesser visited national parks.
-All six species of wildcats, over 600 types of birds, 300 amphibian and reptile species, as well as a great variety of mammals and insects all call this park home.
-To access the park, you must hike in, which is quite a commitment but one that is totally worth it.
-To experience this park is an experience of a lifetime, but one that is reserved for only the most adventurous trekkers.
+It’s the largest protected area in Costa Rica and one of the lesser-visited national parks.
+All six species of native wildcat, more than 600 bird types, 300 amphibian and reptile species, plus a great variety of mammals and insects call it home.
+To access the park, you must hike in – quite a commitment, but worth it.